CS 4250 Project Part 5

 - For each table in your database, a screenshot of the output from the

-command AND from the query "select count(*) from mytablename;" Make certain
+command AND, separately, a screenshot of the output from the query "select count(*) from mytablename;" Make certain

 the screenshots clearly show the number of tuples for the relation.